 HARRISON LAKE INFLATABLE WATER PARK

 - 2 Hour Pass Ages 10+ | Ages 6-9 require paid adult supervision | 0-5 not permitted

 Come cool off at our inflatable water park on Harrison Lake today!

 NEW obstacle course and additional add ons for the 2022 season!

-Pick your desired time slot, throw on your brand new grip socks, and hop on aboard our shuttle tube out to BC’s best inflatable waterpark!
-The water park has everything from swings, teeter-totters, monkey bars, rope swings, hamster balls, and of course the BLOB!
+Pick your desired time slot, hop on aboard our shuttle tube out to BC’s best inflatable waterpark!
+The water park has everything from an obstacle course, swings, teeter-totters, monkey bars, rope swings, hamster balls, and of course the BLOB!
 This is a true BC waterpark that is fun from start to finish!

 What time does the water park open, and what time slots do you have?

 The Water Park will open from 11:00 am-6:00 pm daily.

 Time Slots are as followed:

 4:00 PM-6:00 PM (weekends)